-The JNP shall focus on developing a long term ongoing dialogue between the metrology community and relevant stakeholders.
+The JNP shall focus on developing a long-term ongoing dialogue between the metrology community and relevant stakeholders, particularly related to food safety.
 This dialogue should support the take-up of research outputs from the metrology community and the collection of needs from stakeholders to inform future research.
+In addition, the JNP should focus on developing a plan for a joint and sustainable European metrology research infrastructure for food safety via a future European Metrology Network.